 Whether your home is worth $50,000 or $500,000, an inaccurate or unfair property assessment can have a serious and damaging impact on your pocketbook.
 At the law office of Robert Peirce & Associates, P.C., our Pittsburgh real estate lawyers can help you make appropriate challenges to an overly high assessment.
 We encourage you to contact us today to arrange a no-cost initial consultation about your specific circumstances.

 Give us a call at (844) 383-0565 or complete our online form.
-Our Pittsburgh real estate assessment attorneys offer a free consultation and work on a contingency basis.
-This means that if your assessment is not lowered, there is no fee.
+Our Pittsburgh real estate assessment attorneys offer a free consultation.

 Can you guarantee that my assessment will be reduced?No. We will, however, thoroughly examine your property and the surrounding properties and give you our educated, experienced opinion as to whether or not we believe we can lower your assessment.
 Since we are handling these cases on a contingent fee, you are assured that if we agree to accept your assessment appeal, we genuinely believe we can lower the assessment.

 If I appeal my assessment, is there a chance that my assessment might actually be INCREASED instead of lowered?That is possible, but in the cases our firm has handled, it is highly unlikely.
 We work to minimize any increase in those circumstances.